Lung cancer patients with mutations in the EGFR gene represent a

 than 20,000 people are diagnosed with EGFR positive lung cancer each

-EGFR Resisters is comprised of over 250 members from 16 countries.
+EGFR Resisters is comprised of over 1600 members from over 30 countries.
 Out

 of the 65% of members who have provided data, 73% have already

 developed acquired resistance to their current EGFR treatment.
 The types of

 resistance mechanisms seen in this community are consistent with results